 Cutting and prepping the cardboard base

 We’ll start by cutting out two U-shaped arches from sturdy cardboard to form a base for our collar.
-Cardboard can be upcycled to make so many different things, from vases to lights so we save all our boxes just in case inspiration strikes.
-When cutting the U-shaped arches one will be wider than the other.
+Cardboard can be upcycled to make so many different things, from vases and lights, to gorgeous Christmas trees, so we save all our boxes just in case inspiration strikes.
+When cutting the U-shaped arches, one will be wider than the other.

 To make things easier you can first trace halfway around a small round bowl to draw the inside of the U-shaped arch.